 Talk to your vet or local pet supply store about Nutri-Cal.
 It comes in a tube and is a feeding supplement for puppies too young to feed.
 Also, you might try getting Gerber baby food, their meats.
 There's beef, chicken, turkey, veal, and ham.
 Give a little of this mixed in with some kibble mush.
 No milk!
 Our teacup Chihuahua weighed only 11 oz. when we brought her home 2 years ago and these things seemed to work great for her.

 My family raised 21 puppies totally by hand from the time they were two weeks old.
 The vet's office gave me a recipe consisting of evaporated milk, boiled water, white corn syrup, and infant vitamins instead of suggesting I buy the prepared formula (he knew we couldn't afford that for 21 pups).
+When the pups reached about 6 weeks of age we started feeding them puppy chow that we had made soggy with warm water.
+All of the pups survived, and we kept one who is still quite healthy.
+I can't remember the ratios, but I'm sure most, if not all, vets know this recipe or something similar.

 I fed a litter of great Pyrenees pups from the time they were 5 days old.
 A breeder gave me a recipe for formula that worked great.
 It was a can of Pet milk (evaporated milk), 1 cup of plain whole fat yogurt, 1 can of baby food beef, and a can of water.
 Just mix up in the blender.
 They grew fine and seemed very satisfied.